 Actions 2.8 (EL Academic Programs and PD), 2.9 (EL Language Programs and PD), and 2.10 (Professional Development in EL And LTEL Strategies) aim to build the capacity of instructional staff working with ELs, improve language proficiency, and reclassification rates for English Learners.
 In comparing the English Learner Progress Indicator (ELPI) and Reclassification rates for the 2023-2024 school year, there was a decline in both the ELPI, 4.5% decline, and Reclassification rate, .4% decline.
+Our number of LTEL students between 2023 and 2024 was -9 students.
 Even if the data reflects a decrease in both ELPI and Reclassification rates, our English Learners show improvements in ELA (5.3 point increase) and Math (7.2 point increase) based on the 2024 CA School Dashboard.
 During the 2024-2025 school year, EL walkthrough took place at our school sites and professional development plans were developed to support in Designated and Integrated ELD.
 In addition, there was targeted grade level planning around ELD standard focus and language strategies to support our ELs, Long-Term ELs, and Newcomer students.
-By providing teachers and school teams with specialized professional development geared at language acquisition and programs to support our English Learners, Long-Term English Leaners, and Newcomer students, we can continue to strengthen delivery of instructional strategies to support in the increase of English language proficiency and reclassification.
+By providing teachers and school teams with specialized professional development geared at language acquisition and programs to support our English Learners, Long-Term English Leaners, and Newcomer students, we can continue to strengthen delivery of instructional strategies to support in the increase of English language proficiency and reclassification and trend towards a decline in LTELs.